Self-Explaining Reinforcement Learning for Mobile Network Resource Allocation: Self-explaining reinforcement learning

 \subsection{Global explanations}

-While local explanations can clarify individual decisions made by the model, they fall short of providing a comprehensive view of the model's overall behaviour, which is essential for understanding and predicting its responses.
-Global explanations are necessary to grasp the model's general behaviour better.
-In this work, we propose two techniques of extrapolating global explanations based on the local explanations naturally provided by \glspl{senn}: \gls{ed} and clustering.
-We form global explanations using the local explanations extracted for a set of decisions $\mathcal{D}$.
+While local explanations can clarify individual decisions made by the model, they do not capture the model's general behaviour like global explanations do.
+We therefore propose a novel clustering-based method for extrapolating global explanations based on the local explanations naturally provided by \glspl{senn}.
+To create global explanations we first collect set of decisions for which we extract local explanations, then we aggregate those explanations creating more general, global explanations.
+Then, we calculate \emph{sway scores}, defined as follows:

-In effect distributions, we plot the distribution of effect vectors $E^{(i)}$ of all samples of some action $A$, $\{d_t \in \mathcal{D} | a^{(t)} = A\}$.
-Plotting the distribution and mean of effects corresponding to each feature gives insights into the expected effect values for the given action.
-It is a simple yet effective approach; however, averaging effect's value density function introduces vagueness, thus we came up with clustering based method.

-Clustering complements the effect distributions by providing a representative input samples for each action.
-We cluster the dataset $\mathcal{D}$ using the K-means method \cite{k-means}.
-The value of $k$ in K-means is tuned depending on the cluster metrics such as Silhouette score, Davies–Bouldin index and the cluster's purity of actions.
-The more homogeneous the cluster is, regarding the actions assigned to the data points in the cluster, the better the clustering from the standpoint of the explanations.
-Clustering is done on the dataset $D$.
-The set of centroids for action $a$ is given by,

-where, $M$ is contingency matrix counts datapoints $i$ taking action $j$, $\tau$ is a threshold, $n$ is number of actions and $C_i$ is centroid of $i$th cluster.
-We set $\tau$ to $0.6$.
-Every centroid reflects a typical activation of the parametrizer expressing the types of attention it pays to the input for the given action.
-However, it comes with the cost of higher visual complexity.
-Additionally, we can aggregate the clustering results to create importance scores that enhance explanations, see Subsection \ref{exp_evaluation}.
+A sway score expresses a decision margin of the i-th concept i.e., how much concept i-th argues for action $a^*$ in comparison to the highest i-th concept value from the remaining actions.
+Unlike relevance scores, sway scores aim to capture the impact on the decision itself, relative to other actions, rather than the magnitude of concept activation.
+Finally, we cluster sway scores via k-means and average within each cluster, this preserves the structure that would be lost when averaging across all samples of an action.
+Additionally, we can aggregate the clustering results to create attribution scores (see section \ref{exp_evaluation}).
 This allows us to validate our method by comparing it against state-of-the-art post-hoc techniques.
-Furthermore, the bias term introduced in the aggregator can be leveraged to generate explanations.
-Visualizing the bias would help understand the model's inherent bias towards each action.